-Warehouse Manager Resume Examples and Tips
+Warehouse Manager Resume Guide + Tips + Example

-- Diminished accidents by 70% for $300,000 yearly costs savings by identifying root
+- Diminish accidents by 70% for $300,000 yearly cost savings by identifying root causes for corrective action.

-- Oversaw upkeep of equipment and physical condition of warehouse, identifying and ordering needed repairs, renovations and replacements.
+- Oversaw upkeep of equipment and physical condition of the warehouse, identifying and ordering needed repairs, renovations and replacements.

 - Maintained strong vendor connections at all stages, including arranging pricing and delivery structures and managing specific shipment or paperwork concerns.

-- Handled day-to-day shipping and receiving overseeing more than 8000 packages per day.
+- Handled day-to-day shipping and receiving overseeing more than 8,000 packages per day.

-ASSISTANT WAREHOUSE MANAGER 05/2009 to 06/2011
+ASSISTANT WAREHOUSE MANAGER

 - Adhered to industry best practices for warehousing, material handling and documentation.